YeonwooSung/ai_book/CV/ObjectDetection/YOLO/README.md

     3) Repeat 2 again so the resulted feature map layer has good high-level structure (semantic) information and good resolution spatial information on object locations.

 To determine the priors, YOLOv3 applies k-means cluster.
 Then it pre-select 9 clusters.
 For COCO, the width and height of the anchors are (10×13),(16×30),(33×23),(30×61),(62×45),(59× 119),(116 × 90),(156 × 198),(373 × 326).
 These 9 priors are grouped into 3 different groups according to their scale.
-Each group is assigned to a specific feature map above in detecting objects.
+Each group is assigned to a specific feature map in detecting objects.

 ### Feature extractor